 After a funeral, you may be asked to join family members, close friends, and acquaintances of the deceased at a funeral repass or reception.
 This is a time to get together, reminisce, and connect with others who are grieving.

 If you are the one planning the post-funeral reception, remember that the primary purpose is to bring everyone together.
 No one expects entertainment, so you don’t have to plan elaborate activities or menus.
 Most people will be happy to help out if you ask them.

 There are several reasons it’s a good idea to have a repass.

 Where to Host a Repass

-The location of the post funeral reception should be based on the number of people and accessibility of venues in the area.
+The location of the post-funeral reception should be based on the number of people and the accessibility of venues in the area.
 Some people prefer to host it at a family member’s home, while others may choose to go to a restaurant, fellowship center at the church, or public hall.